 Since these investments can have a lifespan of 3-5 years, unless you want to forfeit the initial cash investment to pursue alternative measures, which would amount to hundreds of thousands of dollars wasted, you’re forced to make use of these high-maintenance resources until they reach their end of life.

-For these reasons, the strict obligations you have with on premise resources is not good for business longevity and poses serious financial risk when you consider the alternative cost i.e. the sacrifice you make to invest millions in on premise moves money away from other areas of the business that create more differentiation and are more relevant to promises made in your value proposition.
+For these reasons, the strict obligations you have with on-premise resources is not good for business longevity and poses a serious financial risk when you consider the alternative cost i.e. the sacrifice you make to invest millions in on-premise moves money away from other areas of the business that create more differentiation and are more relevant to promises made in your value proposition.
 It also reduces your agility for the next several years if you decide to pursue alternative solutions.

 However, it should be stated that short term cost reductions alone do not make up a legitimate business case for Cloud IaaS.
 Read about it here.